north-road/slyr/docs/user_guide/limitations.md

 ## Geopackages ##
 Whilst we are love our neat geopackages in QGIS, ESRI is yet to deliver on this functionality.
-If you are going from QGIS to ESRI, you will need to save
+If you are going from QGIS to ESRI, you will need to save as a shapefile or a geodatabase.
 > Workaround: See [Troubleshooting](https://slyr.north-road.com/user_guide/troubleshooting){:target="_blank" rel="noopener"}_
 > Proposed solution: waiting for ESRI to develop geopackage functionality